To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Follow these steps for enhanced ecommerce tracking.

-- After selecting Ecommerce Settings, you can click on the Enable Enhanced Ecommerce Reporting.
+1. After selecting Ecommerce Settings, click Enable Enhanced Ecommerce Reporting.

 Note: Google Analytics won’t track visitors unless you remove password protection from your Shopify store.